 If death does not occur as a result of the dangerous driving, but grievous bodily harm does, the offence of Dangerous Driving Causing Grievous Bodily Harm will be applicable.
 This offence also carries heavy penalties, including imprisonment of up to 7 years: Section 52A(3) Crimes Act NSW.
 Again, if the offence is committed in circumstances of aggravation (see above) the maximum penalty is higher.

-What do the prosecution have to prove?
+What does the prosecution have to prove?

 The prosecution must satisfy the court beyond reasonable doubt that: